 At the forefront of our practices is finding ways to cut down, give back, and make our little piece of the world better for the next generation.
 How are we working toward sustainability on the farm?

 Our venture into renewable energy predates the farm’s inception.
-With 3 wind turbines, 3 free-standing solar panels, and 32 panels on the roofs of our outbuildings, we’re proud that the farm has been completely dependent on solar and wind since fall 2016.
+With 3 wind turbines, 3 free-standing solar panels, and 32 panels on the roofs of our outbuildings, we’re proud that the farm has been able to generate all of its energy needs since since fall 2016.
 Based on our farm’s average energy usage, for each month we’re powered by renewables we offset over 1 ton of carbon dioxide emissions.

 Admittedly, we are only at the beginning of regenerating our land and still have a lot to learn–but this is the pillar of sustainability to us.
 Proper land use and well-managed rotational animal grazing are powerful ways to build soil health, plant and insect diversity, protect the water table, and sequester carbon–arguably a few of the most pressing environmental issues we face.